Create a

 The availability and use of remote work

-Data reports of the number of workers in remote jobs vary widely, but many companies are allowing some level of work away from their official organizational facilities.
-However, not all employees can work from home – especially in manufacturing products or customer-facing industries, including transportation, health care/hospitals, restaurants, hotels, and retail establishments.
+Data on the number of workers in remote jobs varies widely, but many companies are allowing some level of work away from their official facilities.
+However, not all employees can work from home—especially in manufacturing products or customer-facing industries, including transportation, health care/hospitals, restaurants, hotels, and retail establishments.

-As many as 41% of workers cannot work remotely based on the nature of their work or the employer’s insistence on working at company locations.
+As many as 41% of workers cannot work remotely due to the nature of their work or their employer’s insistence on working at company locations.
 Clarifying this further, 82% of industrial and manual services workers must work in company facilities designed and appropriate for that type of output.

-That said, Gallup reports that 50% of workers engaged in “remote-capable jobs” do so on a partial-to-full-time basis.
+That said, Gallup reports that 50% of workers engaged in “remote-capable jobs” do so on a partial- or full-time basis.
 Pew Research found that as many as 76% of employees who can perform their work offsite do so on either a full-time (35%) or hybrid (41%) basis.
-Others reported similar findings, with 58% of those able to work on either a full-time (35%) or part-time (23%) basis or 49% total working either at home full-time (12.7%) or splitting their workweeks between home and office part-time (28.2%).
+Others reported similar findings: 58% of those able to work were on either a full-time (35%) or part-time (23%) basis, or 49% total were working either at home full-time (12.7%) or splitting their workweeks between home and office part-time (28.2%).

 The hybrid model is becoming the preferred solution